-After back surgery pain is to be expected, but contact your surgeon if discomfort becomes severe
+After back surgery pain — what to do if it becomes severe

-Experiencing pain after back surgery can be alarming, but sometimes this is a common occurrence.
-In fact, after back surgery, pain is common for at least the first few days following the procedure.
+Experiencing pain after back surgery can be alarming, but it is typically a part of the recovery process.
+In fact, after neck or back surgery, pain is common for at least the first few days following the procedure.

-For patients who undergo minimally invasive spine surgery at Laser Spine Institute, the risk of complications and prolonged recovery rates* are significantly lower than patients who choose traditional open back surgery.
+For patients who undergo minimally invasive spine surgery at Laser Spine Institute, the risk of complications and recovery time are lower^ than patients who choose traditional open back surgery.
 Nevertheless, experiencing pain and discomfort during your spine surgery recovery is sometimes disconcerting and should be mentioned to your physician or surgeon, especially if the pain worsens or remains for several days or weeks after surgery.

 In order to prevent some of the fear the can accompany pain after surgery, it is important that you understand what to expect after your procedure.